tillbiskup/evedata/docs/index.rst

 * Complete information available that is contained in an eveH5 file

+* Access to the information stored in the scan description

-* Powerful and intuitive abstractions, allowing for associative access to data and information
+* Powerful and intuitive abstractions, allowing for associative access to data and information -- beyond a purely tabular view of the data

 And to make it even more convenient for users and future-proof: